sawyerf/youtube-sm/README.md

 With youtube-sm you can recover your subscriptions using two methods:
 - RSS (default): videos are recovered through an XML page.
 - HTML (with --html): videos are recovered through an HTML page.
+- ULTRA-HTML (with --ultra-html): videos are recovered with the button 'load more'

 They are two choice because they cannot recover the same informations and don't require the same amount of time.
 So the default method (the RSS method) is more adapted to recover only the newest videos, whereas the HTML method